-Medicare Reimbursement for Mobile Imaging in 2026: What Facilities Need to Know
+Medicare Reimbursement for Mobile Imaging: What Facilities Need to Know

-Medicare covers mobile X-ray, ultrasound, and EKG services — but the billing rules are specific.
-Here's what SNFs, home health agencies, and hospice providers need to know about reimbursement in 2026.
+Medicare covers mobile X-ray, ultrasound, and EKG — but the billing rules are specific.
+Here's what SNFs, home health agencies, and hospice providers need to know about coverage and compliance.

 Does Medicare Cover Mobile Imaging?

-Yes.
-Medicare Part B covers portable X-ray, ultrasound, EKG, and other diagnostic imaging performed at a patient's location.
-That includes skilled nursing facilities, assisted living communities, private homes, and hospice settings.
+Medicare Part B covers portable X-ray, ultrasound, and EKG performed at a patient's location — skilled nursing facilities, assisted living communities, private homes, and hospice settings.
+Portable X-ray services specifically are governed by the conditions of coverage in 42 CFR 486.
+For a given modality or study, confirm coverage specifics with the provider's billing team or your Medicare Administrative Contractor (MAC).

-But the billing rules are specific.
+The billing rules are specific.
 Getting them wrong means denied claims, delayed payments, or compliance issues.
-Here is what you need to know for 2026.
+Here's what you need to know.

 How Medicare Covers Mobile Imaging

-Mobile imaging falls under Medicare Part B as a portable X-ray or diagnostic imaging service.
+Mobile imaging falls under Medicare Part B as a portable X-ray / diagnostic imaging service.

 The key regulatory framework:

-• CMS Physician Fee Schedule -- Sets reimbursement rates for specific CPT codes
+- CMS Physician Fee Schedule (MPFS) — Sets reimbursement rates for specific CPT codes

 The mobile imaging provider bills Medicare directly.
 The facility does not need to bill for the service.
 The provider submits claims under their own NPI using the appropriate CPT codes and place of service.